 As educational researcher Alan Hoffman has said "The stigma attached to learning disabilities encourages many students to hide their disabilities, inhibiting the development of self-awareness and belief in themselves."

 At a specialty school dedicated to children with learning and behavioural difficulties, however, everyone is in the same boat.
-Based in Wolfville, Nova Scotia, Landmark East School caters to students who need extra help and uses a success-oriented teaching style to help boost confidence.
+Based in Wolfville, Nova Scotia, Landmark East School is a special needs school which caters to students who need extra help and uses a success-oriented teaching style to help boost confidence.

 “We break things down to the smallest concept and we work with students until they ‘get it’,” says Wendy Harris, who taught at Landmark East for over two decades.
 “Their homework is also success-oriented and, if they have any problems, they have access to one-on-one help the next day.”